Kuadrant/docs.kuadrant.io/docs/getting-started.md

 # Getting Started

-This guide let's you quickly evaluate Kuadrant.
+This guide lets you quickly evaluate Kuadrant.
 You will need a Kubernetes cluster to try out Kuadrant.
 If you prefer, you can use the following steps to set up a local [kind](https://kind.sigs.k8s.io/) cluster.

 ## Kind Cluster Setup